WebOfTrustInfo/rwot6-santabarbara/draft-documents/Biometrics.md

 There is the potential for disaster.

-Despite this fear, biometric data already exists, and it’s already being recorded digitally.
+Despite this fear, biometric data already exists, and it’s already being recorded digitally and includes embedded devices [^16].
 We need to discuss it, or other people will determine the future of biometric data, how it will be recorded, stored, and used.

 And the likelihood is, they will do so *badly*.